liebki/GithubExplorer/README.md

 # GithubExplorer

-GithubExplorer is a .NET MAUI application that allows you to view the Github Trend page locally on your PC without the need to open a browser.
+GithubExplorer is a .NET MAUI application that allows you to view the Github Trend page on your device without the need to open a browser.
 It provides a easy way to explore repositories and, if interested, open them in the browser for further details.

 ## Features